Kailash Manasarovar Lake Tour Packages for 2025

 In other words, it is one of the best journeys to experience a sense of peace, serenity, and adventure.

-Mt Kailash Manasarovar Lake Tour Packages combines the visits to two of the unique and highly praised destinations in Tibet i.e., the holiest in Asia, Mount Kailash, and one of three sacred lakes in Tibet, Manasarovar Lake.
+Mt.
+Kailash Manasarovar Lake Yatra Packages combine visits to two of the unique and highly praised destinations in Tibet, i.e., the holiest in Asia, Mount Kailash, and one of three sacred lakes in Tibet, Manasarovar Lake.

 Mount Kailash (6,714 m) is a revered sacred mountain also known as Tise, Kailash, or Kang Rinpoche (Jewel of the Snows).
 Hindus, Buddhists, Janis, and Bonpos revere Kailash, viewing it as the center of the material and spiritual cosmos.
 According to Hindu mythology, the Hindu deity Shiva lives on the peak accompanied by his wife goddess Parvati, daughter of the Himalayas.